-In 2018, EASL published the comprehensive Clinical Practice Guidelines, EASL Recommendations: Treatment of Hepatitis C , serving to help clinicians guide patients to treatment.
-An update is due in August 2020.
+In 2018, EASL first published the comprehensive Clinical Practice Guidelines, EASL Recommendations: Treatment of Hepatitis C, serving to help clinicians guide patients to treatment.
+(These recommendations were updated in September 2020.)

 Numerous other EASL guidelines on the management of hepatitis were written in recent years, and you can consult them in the Guidelines section.

 Focusing on hepatitis C and treating it